bcgov/ols-router/rpng-release-notes.md

 ### Route Planner 2.1
 1. Route Planner 2.1 is backward compatible with Route Planner 2.0.

-2. Enable intersection crossing costs (see item 5) to more accurately model all combinations of major and minor road crossings.
+2. Enable intersection crossing costs to more accurately model all combinations of major and minor road crossings.

-3. Enable the global distortion field (see item 5) to allow the router to prefer major roads over minor ones.
+3. Enable the global distortion field to allow the router to prefer major roads over minor ones.
 Global distortion fields only affect truck routing (e.g. requests that specify the /truck resource).

-4. Enable local distortion fields (see item 5) to steer trucks away from particular roads or truck routes.
+4. Enable local distortion fields to steer trucks away from particular roads or truck routes.
 Local distortion fields only affect truck routing (e.g., requests that specify the /truck resource).
 Local distortion fields are defined by road authorities.

 5. Use the *enable* parameter to turn on optional features including honouring route start time, turn restrictions, turn costs, intersection crossing costs, global and local distortion fields, ferry schedules, historic traffic congestion, and road events.
 For further details, see https://github.com/bcgov/ols-router/blob/gh-pages/glossary.md#enable